Maxiik92/What-I-have-created-in-Green-Fox-Academy/README.md

 <br>
 Week 10
 <br>
-Last project of orientation phase, express router, Dom manipulation, MySQL,music metadata
+Last project of orientation phase, express router, Dom manipulation, MySQL, music metadata
 <br>
 App searches for mp3 files in given directory and automatically inserts paths to db so the player can find them.
 User is able to create own playlists, mark track as favourite and than its stored in not deletable playlist "favourites".